Do you feel that your perineum has never been the same after childbirth?

 The recovery from perineoplasty requires some specific care, but it is usually quite smooth when the guidelines are followed correctly.

 I advise hygiene of the area with running water after each trip to the bathroom, followed by gentle drying with a clean towel.
 I prescribe silver sulfadiazine ointment for one week to prevent infection, considering that it is a naturally moist area.
-External pads can be used for comfort, avoiding internal pads in the post-operative period.
+External pads can be used for comfort; avoid tampons during the post-operative period.

 I use absorbable threads in perineoplasty.
 They dissolve naturally in the following weeks, with no need for removal.
 This brings more comfort and practicality for the patient.